ansonlovecoding/teammanagement/teammanagement.md

 ### 4. Team Culture

  Team culture can improve team cohesion and tacit understanding of cooperation, and make the team more cohesive, thereby better improving the team’s work efficiency and promoting the team’s technology accumulation.
-Specifically, such as setting up weekly technology sharing meetings, the company’s knowledge base, learning funds, team building activities, etc. to build team culture, I think the focus of team culture is in the following aspects:
+Specifically, such as setting up weekly technology sharing meetings, the company’s knowledge base, learning funds, team building activities, etc. to build team culture, the focus of team culture is in the following aspects:

  a) **Efficiency First**: Efficiency comes first in the work of small and medium-sized teams.
 If there is a process that affects efficiency, it needs to be improved.
 Do not copy the rules and regulations of large enterprises;